-The recent Mountain View High School graduate was named the Gatorade Idaho Girls Track & Field Athlete of the Year for the third time (2017, 19, 20) in her career Thursday.
+The recent Mountain View High School graduate on June 25 was named the Gatorade Idaho Girls Track & Field Athlete of the Year for the third time (2017, 19, 20) in her career.
 It was also her fifth Gatorade award overall after going back-to-back in cross country in 2016 and ‘17.

 “With this one it’s different because with all the other awards, I had to go prove it on the track in front of everyone,” Halladay said.
 “But with this one, it was about proving it to myself.”

 During the coronavirus shortened season, Halladay still put up the nation’s third-fastest time in the mile at 4 minutes, 49.27 seconds.